-After attaching the strap, pull it to make sure it does not loosen at the buckle.
+After attaching the strap, pull it at the buckle to take up the slack and to make sure it does not loosen.

 Image Settings

 This chapter explains the settings for shooting digital images: Image-recording quality, ISO speed, white balance, color matrix, and processing parameters.